linseneintopf

 Lentil stew

-Today we have a classic autumn dish for you: lentil stew made with Vitavit® Premium from @sandraskochblog.
+Today we have a classic autumn dish for you: lentil stew from the Vitavit® Premium by @sandraskochblog.

 The Vitavit® Premium is designed, developed, and manufactured in Germany.
-When cooking with the Vitavit® Premium The cooking time is reduced by up to 70% compared to a conventional saucepan, resulting in energy savings of up to 50%.
-Furthermore, the Fissler pressure cooker impresses with four cooking levels, including a pressureless steam cooking level, for gentle and fast cooking, the Novogrill® cooking surface for searing with a grill effect, and the positioning aid and locking indicator for secure closure.
+When cooking with the Vitavit® Premium, cooking time is reduced by up to 70% compared with a conventional Cooking Pot, resulting in up to 50% energy savings.
+In addition, the Fissler Pressure Cooker impresses with four cooking settings, including a pressure-free steam-cooking setting for gentle and fast cooking, the Novogrill® searing surface for browning with a grill effect, as well as the lid-assist and locking indicator for safe closing.

 Have fun trying it out!